further details of a course for choral singers led by Rory McCleery

 You arrange your own accommodation.
 Corsham has a range of places to stay: bed and breakfast houses in the town or surrounding countryside, pubs, comfortable hotels, self-catering

 cottages and the spare rooms of local supporters of the course.
 We will send you a list when you have accepted a place.
 The nearest railway stations are Chippenham and Bradford-on-Avon (the hyphens are necessary if you are dealing

 with it on the internet); National Express coaches from London Victoria and Heathrow stop on the edge of the town, making Heathrow as convenient an airport as Bristol.

+FEES AND ENROLMENTThe fee for the course is £545, paid in two parts: a deposit of £245 or the equivalent in euros on registration and £300 by 1 February.
+The deposit may be credited to another course if you have to withdraw and we are able to allocate your place to another singer.
 The fee includes payment for the booklet containing all the public domain music, which will be sent to you in advance, but not meals or accommodation.
 To enrol, just email us

 the information listed below or if we already know it just let us know that you would like to come.
 We will then send you details of how you may pay the deposit.